Rob Dukes: Generation Kill (2008–present)

 Dukes, on hiatus from touring with Exodus, wanted to funnel his excess creative energy and aggression into something new.
 After the inclusion of Jason Trenczer, Lou Lehman and Sam Inzerra, the band began writing and recording their first album, Red, White and Blood, featuring several hit singles such as "Feast for the Wolves" and "Hate" as well as a cover of the Nine Inch Nails song "Wish" which enjoyed heavy radio rotation.

 Due to creative differences with Inzerra and the untimely death of guitarist Lou Lehman, Jay Velez and Jim DeMaria (Heathen) joined and began recording their sophomore album, We're All Gonna Die, with producer Zuess (Rob Zombie, Hatebreed).
 Shortly after its release, the band embarked on a European tour with fellow Exodus member Lee Altus' band Heathen.
 The album spawned several successful singles, including "Prophets of War" which went to number one on Sirius Liquid Metal's "Dirty Dozen" and remained one of the top requested songs on the channel.

 Following the success of their second album, drummer Robert Youells joined the band and they went into the studio, this time with Ron "Bumblefoot" Thal to record an album with founding member of Run-DMC, Darryl "DMC" McDaniels.
 The project was initially titled "DMC Generation Kill" before becoming its own entity, later renamed "Fragile Mortals".

 In 2021 the band recorded the follow-up to We're All Gonna Die, teaming up once again with Zuess, and with new member Max Velez on bass, and Rob Youells returning as their drummer.
 The new album "MKUltra" was released in 2022 and featured several special guests including longtime friend and former Exodus bandmate Gary Holt.

+Other projects

+Following his departure from Exodus Dukes became the lead singer of Fragile Mortals, releasing one album in 2017.
+That same year he released a solo four song EP, with Jon "Jonny Rod" Ciorciari on guitar, Scott Reeder on bass and Craig Cefola playing drums.
+In 2019, it was announced he would be the singer of Blood Moon Ritual which was made up of members from Dark Angel and Sacred Reich.